Good Hotel Guide Review

 4. 2 in adjacent self-catering Crab Cottage.

-bar/restaurant, free Wi-Fi, in-room TV (Freeview), terrace, small beer garden, bar and restaurant wheelchair accessible.
+bar/dining room/snug, free Wi-Fi, in-room TV (Freeview), terrace, small beer garden, bar and restaurant wheelchair accessible.

 ‘quiet’ in restaurant and bar.